John Connolly Books in Order

 Love all the books I have read so far.
 Just finished A Game Of Ghosts.
 Left me wanting more.
 Please don’t let anything happen to Angel or Louis.
 They are two of the best secondary characters I have ever read.
 They are right up there with Archie Goodwin.

-I love the Charlie Parker novel, I listen to them on audible books.
+I love the John Connolly novels, I listen to them on audible books.
 Sad the [cut out by moderator to avoid spoilers] in your latest book “A game of ghosts”.
 All the characters work great in your books, I have enjoyed your latest book it is up there with “The wrath of Angels”, “The black Angel” and “The lovers”.
 Great writing.

 Danny Lee